neilpeterson/talk-terraform-workshop/02-hello-world/README.md

 ## Create a simple Terraform configuration

-Create a directory named `terraform-modules` and then a directory under that named `hello-world`.
+Create a directory named `terraform` and then a directory under that named `hello-world`.

 Create a file named `main.tf` inside of the `hello-world` directory, and copy in the following configuration.